Page: « First ‹ Previous Next › Last »

 - At the first meeting, everyone should be assigned a job to complete before the second meeting.

 In Missouri, to locate MU Extension resources in your region, select your county name on the University of Missouri Extension locations page .

 Growing a garden

 Your local extension office can provide an array of resources concerning horticulture, composting, food safety and preservation.
-To search for an office in your area, go to the U.S. Department of Agriculture National Institute for Food and Agriculture Web site at http://www.nifa.usda.gov/Extension/.
+To search for an office in your area, go to the "State and National Partners Map" on the U.S. Department of Agriculture National Institute of Food and Agriculture (NIFA) website .

 Creating a garden roster and map